 What happens if alcohol is detected by the Interlock Ignition Device?

-After a failed test the vehicle will not start and the test will be recorded as a failed test.
-Repeated failed tests could result in the device going into a temporary lockout.
+After a failed test, the vehicle will not start and the test will be recorded as a failed test.
+Repeated failed tests could result in the device going into what is known as a temporary lockout.
 The lockout period appears on the interlock device handset.
-After the lockout period you will be able to retest.
+After the lockout period has ended, you will be able to retest.

 Will the installation of the ignition interlock damage my vehicle?